-So, knowing how to cut chicken breast into thin strips is easy.
+So, knowing how to cut chicken breasts into thin strips is easy.
 Because here is the process of safely and efficiently cutting chicken breast into thin slices.

-Before we begin, make sure you have a sharp chef’s knife, a clean cutting board, and, most importantly, good knife skills.
+Before we begin, ensure you have a sharp chef’s knife, a clean cutting board, and, most importantly, good knife skills.

 Step 1: Gather the Equipment and Ingredients

-Before you start slicing, ensure you have all the necessary equipment and ingredients ready.
+Before slicing, ensure you have all the equipment and ingredients ready.
 You’ll need:

 - Sharp chef’s knife: A sharp knife is crucial for clean and precise cuts.
 Dull knives can be dangerous and may lead to uneven slices.